chrisruffalo/simple-ssl/README.md

 to convert to a JCE object if required.
 Objects, like ```KeyPair```, that cannot extend interfaces and types from the JCE API also support ```unwrap()``` so that they can be used with JCE types.

-The SimpleSSL API also makes use of ```Optional<>``` and ```Either<>``` to support safe programming.
+The SimpleSSL API also makes use of ```Optional<>``` and ```Attempt<>``` to support safe programming.
 This allows the user to inspect many of the returned values without worrying about NullPointer exceptions.
 SimpleSSL makes it a policy to avoid returning nulls or throwing checked **or** unchecked exceptions where possible.

-If something goes wrong SimpleSSL will return an empty Optional<> or an Either<> populated (right side) with errors.
-Warnings and suggestions will be logged using SLF4J so that the consumers of SLF4J can have an opportunity to see and fix their mistakes during testing.
+If something goes wrong SimpleSSL will return an empty Optional<> or an Attempt<> populated with errors.
+The Attempt object also supports warnings so that the consumers of SLF4J can have an opportunity to see and fix their mistakes during testing.
+An example warning might cover a cipher that shouldn't be used, a key size that is too weak, or other recognizable security mistakes.

-The Optional<> implementation comes from Guava for supporting the 1.7 JDK and the Either<> implementation is part of the SimpleSSL API.
+The Optional<> implementation comes from Guava for supporting the 1.7 JDK and the Attempt<> implementation is part of the SimpleSSL API.

 ## Quick Examples <a name="examples"></a>